-Southwest Salad with Shredded Jackfruit with Avocado Lime Dressing – A super filling vegan and gluten free healthy and nutritious Southwest salad.
+Jackfruit Pulled Pork Southwest Salad with Avocado Lime Dressing – A super filling vegan and gluten free healthy and nutritious Southwest salad.
 This recipe calls for shredded jackfruit which makes a perfect plant based substitute for meat.
 This salad is packed full of vitamins and nutrients with romaine, tomatoes, red onions, avocado, black beans and a super-rich and creamy avocado lime based dressing.
+Jackfruit pulled pork is the perfect vegan substitute for pulled pork or chicken thanks to its surprisingly meat-like texture, and it’s the perfect addition to this salad recipe.
 Southwest Salad is the highlight today, but let’s talk avocados.
 As you already know from my blog name I am a huge fan of avocados.
 I mean my favorite food of all time is the avocado.
 If I don’t eat avocados at least a few times a week I become officially sad.
 Most of the time, your favorite food happens to also not be good for you.
 Not the case with avocados.

 This post has been sponsored by Hass Avocado Board for the American Heart Association through Kitchen PLAY